Best Pay-as-You-Go Auto Insurance in 2025

 - Unmatched Local Support: State Farm maintains 19,000+ local agents nationwide who provide personalized guidance for optimizing your pay-as-you-go savings opportunities.

-- Industry-Leading Affordability: Its pay-as-you-go minimum coverage rate of $45 is the lowest among all top ten providers.
+- Industry-Leading Premiums: Its pay-as-you-go minimum coverage rate of $45 is the lowest among all top ten providers.
 Compare more quotes in our State Farm auto insurance review.

-- Competitive Discount Structure: Drivers can earn up to 30% low-mileage discounts and 30% UBI discounts by maintaining excellent records in State Farm’s pay-as-you-go program.
+- Competitive Discount Structure: Drivers can earn up to 30% in usage-based discounts by maintaining excellent records in State Farm Drive Safe & Save.

 Cons

-- Significant Protection Gaps: State Farm’s pay-as-you-go program excludes both rideshare coverage and gap insurance, creating potential financial vulnerabilities for certain drivers.
+- Significant Protection Gaps: State Farm’s pay-as-you-go program excludes gap insurance, creating potential financial vulnerabilities for certain drivers.

 Pros